MMuttalib1326/Predictive_Analysis_Challenge/README.md

 ## Join it With the Marketing Funnel by Olist

-We've also released a Marketing Funnel Dataset that can be combined with this dataset to view orders from a marketing perspective.
+Also released a Marketing Funnel Dataset that can be combined with this dataset to view orders from a marketing perspective.
 Instructions for joining the datasets are available [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 ## Context